ajithjojo/react-native-bluetooth-escpos-printer/README.md

 React-Native plugin for the bluetooth ESC/POS & TSC printers.

-Any questions or bug please raise a issue.
+Any questions or bugs please raise an issue.

-##Still under developement
+##Still under development

 #May support Android /IOS